kwisatzheadache/flight_coding/README.md

 I will endeavor to ensure that the simple command ``` Network.create ``` will show off the extent of this project's capacities.
 Please, feel free to fork and pick up wherever I leave off.

+##Currently,

-Currently, it is fully functioning as a phenotype generator.
+It is fully functioning as a genotype generator.

+Furthermore, the genotype is automatically started in a process so that it can be accessed quickly, rather than passing it in each function call.
 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed